 Easy to use and set up

 Forget time-consuming third-party installation.
-Our temperature monitoring system is ready to go in 10 minutes or less.
-Therma° offers an open API so users can easily integrate data into your existing tech stack.
+Therma’s temperature monitoring system is ready to go in 10 minutes or less.
+Therma° offers an open API so you can easily integrate data into your existing tech stack.

 Unlimited teams and locations

-Therma° offers unlimited teams and locations, so you simplify equipment management across your organization.
+Therma° allows use for unlimited teams and locations—simplifying your equipment management across your multiple sites.

 Is there any reason I shouldn’t have an EMS for my restaurant?